 At O’Dowd Solicitors, not only do we know the law inside out, but we know computers inside out, quite literally.
 We live and breathe IT, write books on IT law, teach IT law and this translates into the advice we can give on on IT.

-We pride ourselves in our approach to advising on IT law issues and this sets us apart from other law firms.
+We pride ourselves in our approach to advising on Data Protection issues and this sets us apart from other law firms.
 It is too easy to advise on what you can’t do as an IT professional.
 We prefer to look at what you can do; and how you can do it.

 Data protection and privacy are often referred to interchangeably, but they are entirely different concepts.
 Data protection relates to how personal information is used by third parties and it imposes a regulatory framework on such use.